-With such clear advantages, it’s easy to see how any business can benefit from having a line of credit.
+With such clear advantages, it’s easy to see how any business can benefit from obtaining a small business line of credit online.
 If you can use it strategically and carefully, this type of funding can help you fill short-term finance needs.

 Business Line of Credit vs. Credit Card: What’s the Difference?